Termination of employment contract for serious misconduct

-- Refusing to carry out a lawful and reasonable instruction consistent with the employment contract.
+- refusing to carry out lawful and reasonable instruction consistent with the employment contract.

 It follows that only serious misconduct is sufficient to support a finding of summary dismissal.
 In other words, if an employee is dismissed without notice and their behaviour leading to the dismissal was not serious enough to warrant summary dismissal, the employer may have breached their employment obligations, and the employee would consequently have a claim for breach of employment contract, or alternatively for unfair dismissal.

 However, employees have an implied duty to obey an employer’s lawful and reasonable instructions.3 If an employee refuses to obey instructions and has been provided with multiple warnings to this effect, this may justify summary dismissal because the employee has evidenced an intention to not be bound by the terms of the employment contract by refusing to obey the employer’s instructions.
 However, summary dismissal for this form of breach would only be justified in the most severe cases.

 Managing employee misconduct

 It is important for employers to consider a proportionate response to an employee’s alleged misconduct.
 Evidence that the employee repeatedly chose to disobey instructions and/or engaged in acts that evidence a wilful and substantial breach of company policy will often be considered reasonable or sufficient evidence to allow for summary dismissal.
 However, dismissal without notice in some circumstances may be considered excessively harsh if it is found to have been a disproportionate response to the misconduct in question.

 It should also be said that the fact that an employee has lost trust and confidence in the employer is not a sufficient reason to justify summary dismissal.
 As in all cases, the employer must be able to point to some evidence to support the reasonableness of the termination.
 In some circumstances, this may include conduct engaged in by the employee outside of work.

 Common reasons an employee may be terminated justly include: